Geeksltd/Programming.Tips/docs/naming/instance-methods.md

-### Naming instance methods
+# Naming instance methods

-You previously learnt that a method’s name should start with a verb, and that it should be clear and unambiguous.
-So what should go after the verb?

-To name a method that takes arguments, the verb can optionally be followed by a preposition, and then a noun per argument.
+A method's name should:
+- Clarify the intent
+- Be unambiguous

+And it should be based on the following formula:

-**Method name = Verb + {[Preposition] + Noun} per argument**
+> Verb + [{[Preposition] + Noun}] per argument

-But how should you decide on the “optionally” part?

-#### Case study: Shopping basket
+In simple words, a method name starts with a verb.
+Then if it takes arguments, for each argument, you *can optionally* add a noun to represent that argument, which *optionally* can be prefixed with a preposition.

-Let’s look at an example.
+To see how it works, let's look at an example.

+## Case study: Shopping basket

 Let’s say you have a ShoppingBasket class where you want to define a method to add a product to it.

 ```c#
 class ShoppingBasket